 Special Paint Finishes, Chalk Emulsion Paint on Furniture

-How to transform timber furniture into beautiful light and elegant pieces with chalk emulsion paint.
+How to transform timber furniture into beautiful, light, and elegant pieces with chalk emulsion paint.

 These two reproduction elevated bookcases in mahogany, nicely varnished, were the exact size and style I was looking for!